r-cha/ReColorCluster/README.md

 ### Prepare image

 This process is nondestructive, so your photo is completely safe!

-That being said, if you have an image you like, you can copy the complete path of your image and paste it into the value of `INPUT_FILENAME` in `image_cluster.py`.
-Alternatively, copy and paste the image itself into the directory of this code, and put only the filename into the script.
-By default, the script expects `YOUR_IMAGE.JPG` in the same directory as the script itself.
+If you have an image you like, provide the path to it in the `--infile` argument on the command line.
+Alternatively, copy and paste the image itself into the directory of this code and rename it `YOUR_IMAGE.JPG`.

-To name change the name or location of the output image, change the value of `OUTPUT_FILENAME` in `image_cluster.py`.
+To name change the name or location of the output image, specify the `--outfile` argument on the command line.
 By default, the image will be saved in the directory of the script under the name `RESULT.PNG`.

-Command line parameters are on the "Nice To Have" list...

 ### Run script